f-i/GPMDB_GPlates_version/README.md

 average age of the High Magnetic Age and the Low Magnetic Age for each paleopole/VGP;
 here the High and Low Magnetic Ages are shown as Valid time in GPlates, i.e. from "High Age" to "Low Age")

+## To Do (or Expectation)

+Paleomagnetic poles should remain their appearances during the time span from their High Magnetic Ages to their Low Magnetic Ages, not just at one timestamp, i.e. their mean ages.